 Though we have not tried the gluten free hot dog bun from Local Oven, if its anything like their breads, it is amazing!
 Local Oven is based out of Carrollton Texas and bakes all their goodies in their dedicated gluten free facility.
 The ingredients list of their hot dog buns is pretty basic: rice milk, white rice flour, potato starch, tapioca flour, dehydrated egg whites, canola oil, eggs, sugar, yeast, salt and xanthan gum.
 These are gluten free, dairy free, soy free and corn free buns.
 They come 4 to a package.
 For a gluten free hot dog bun with the perfect amount of balance and texture and a whole lot of traditional hot dog bun taste, check out Local Oven!

 This bigwig gluten-free bakery is another reader favorite.
 Rudi’s multigrain hot dog rolls get texture and taste from a well-balanced combination of rice, potato, sorghum, flax and millet.
 They do contain eggs, corn, and yeast as well.
 Once warming is achieved, the buns have a wonderful taste and texture.
-There is a warning over at The Gluten Free Diet Blog to be careful about how you warm them due to a tendency to harden upon cooling, so be sure to read her in depth suggestions on how to properly do so.
+Be careful about how you warm them due to a tendency to harden upon cooling.
 They also take gluten banishment seriously, testing to 10 parts per million and getting the GFCO certification.

 How have you wrapped your grilled dogs and still maintained your gluten-free diet?
 Have you tried the products above or baked a stellar homemade version?
 Please tell us in the comments below and share these suggestions so others can enjoy their summer cookouts as much as everyone else attending!